 Something moved again, right behind me.
 I jumped, scared to death, but again there was no one.
 As I cooled off, though, I saw a small wooden door with as many ornaments as the main door, if not even more.
 It had to lead to a storage area, because it was smaller than the other ones.

 Hesitantly, I approached it: behind some pebbles, I noticed a security latch.
 It was closed.
 Weird, I thought, but I suspected that the noises were coming from in there.
 I knocked.
 No response, no sound.
 I unlocked the door and slowly opened it.

 It was dark, and the afternoon light was poor.
 First, I saw shelves on the back, full of jars and unlit candles.
 There were a broomstick, some glass bottles, a couple of wooden crates—and then I saw it.

 A child was standing in the back of the room, perfectly still, staring at me.
 I screamed and jumped back, unable to realize what I had seen.
 What the hell!
 He kept standing there, motionless.

-“Uh… Hi” I said.
-He was younger than me, he was shorter.
+“Uh… Hi”, I said.
+He was younger than me, and shorter too.
 He had red hair, and his eyes were… definitely peculiar.
 How can I explain?
 They just seemed not suitable for a kid.
 They looked like both adult and wild.

 “Who are you?”, I asked.

-His eyes were following me, but he didn’t move a single body muscle.
+His eyes followed me, but he didn’t move a single muscle of the body.
 I looked around, trying to understand what he was doing in the storage room.
 Was the old man keeping that boy locked in the room while he was away?
 What a monster!
 Was that some kind of punishment?
-As far as I knew, the man lived alone; I really couldn’t figure out who the heck he was.
+As far as I knew, the man lived alone; I really couldn’t figure out who the heck he could be.